RobinLinus/coins-legacy/notes/bitcoin-app-ecosystem.md

 # Streamlined Ecosystem of Bitcoin Apps

 The following sketches an ideal of a streamlined ecosystem of apps to accompany users savely thoughout the world of Bitcoin.
+It can be seen as a thought experiment to navigate the community's development efforts.
+Ideally, it contributes to the development of more explicit usability standards within Bitcoin's ecosystem.

 It makes sense to distinguish three main Bitcoin applications:
 - Wallet